Date of Birth: 9/10/1987

 Rookie Card Year: 2011

 The first Paul Goldschmidt cards came out in 2010.
 These include autographs in both 2010 Bowman Platinum and 2010 Donruss Elite Extra Edition.
-Neither are part of a MLB base set though, so his rookie cards are generally recognized as coming from 2011 products.
+Neither card is part of an MLB base set though, so his rookie cards are generally recognized as coming from 2011 products.

 While collector interest in Paul Goldschmidt cards is going up, it's going to be tough for him to become an elite-level hobby star.
 Arizona is often overlooked.
 It's not a hotbed for big-name standouts, at least as far as recognition goes.
 But that might not be a bad thing.
 Even his top cards remain largely affordable, giving nearly all collectors a chance to get in on the action without a huge amount of risk.